glennklockwood/limelead/content/benchmarks/index.md

 each benchmark, in addition to a plethora of other metadata, you can view the raw data used to generate this page in [my website's git repository].

+Note that some measurements have an "Optimized Time" column.
+This measurement was made on a version of the application that periodically sorts the atomic positions in memory to increase cache hit rate.
+Because this optimization was not available at the time I started doing these benchmarks, many of the older systems do not have it.

 ## SPARC Processors

 <div class="shortcode">